back-jond1992/front-end-katas/05-borders/borders.md

 ## TASKS:

 In this kata we are excited to let you know that Northcoders has opened a restaurant!
 And we have created a menu that we need help with!
-If you open you **border.html** file with the **Live Server extension**, you will a menu with some fabulous dishes.
+If you open the **border.html** file with the **Live Server extension**, you will a menu with some fabulous dishes.
 It is quite difficult however to make out which section is which and this is where we need you!

 Before starting these tests, have a little google to see how we can also target specfic sides of a container(hint..**border-left**..for example!)